11 June 2019

 - financial monitoring and accountability.

-The benefits of an incorporated society’s structure include:
+The benefits of an incorporated society's structure include the ability to:

-- the ability to enter into contracts in the club’s name
+- enter into contracts in the club's name

-- the ability to buy, sell, own, lease and rent property subject to the club’s rules
+- buy, sell, own, lease and rent property subject to the club's rules

-- the ability to borrow money and give securities subject to the club’s rules
+- borrow money and give securities subject to the club's rules

-- the ability to sue and be sued in its own name.
+- sue and be sued in the club's own name.

-To set up your sporting club as an incorporated society you’ll need to register it with The Companies Office, which is part of the Ministry of Economic Development.
-A guide to the process of setting up a club as an incorporated society can be found in the resources section.
+To set up your sporting club as an incorporated society you'll need to register it with the Companies Office (Ministry of Economic Development).